jwvictor/gsdp/README.md

 ### Contributor instructions

 Setup isn't really setup just yet (no pun intended).
 The easiest way is to `go get` this repo, `cd` into it, and run `make`.
-Then `cd` into the `driver` directory and run `make` to build the driver.
-This will generate a separate repo for just the generated protocol code.
-Test scripts are there for you to use the driver.
+Then `cd` into the `cli` directory and run `make` to build the `gsdpcli` tool.
+Note: this will generate a separate repo for just the generated protocol code.

-You'll probably want to make a `~/.gsdp.toml` file with an appropriate identity directory and root identity file path, so you don't have to deal with CLI flags or environment variables.
-(See the sample in `driver`.)
-Use the `domain_newid.sh` script to generate your first (root) identity that the server will run under for your domain.
+You'll probably want to make a `~/.gsdp.toml` file with an appropriate identity directory -- and if the server will also be used as a client, an identity path -- so you don't have to deal with CLI flags or environment variables.
+The key operations are `serve` (to start a server), and on the client side, `say`, `ls`, `pop`, and `newid`.
+All subcommands have their own help available: for example, `./gsdpcli newid -help` will provide the arguments for the `newid` subcommand (which creates a new identity).
+Similarly, `say` sends a text message and `ls` lists messages.

+After you're setup, just shoot a pull request my way!

+#### Dependencies

-This assumes you have the gRPC and protobuf compilers installed (if you don't, they're deps you'll need for compilation).
+The compliation instructions assume you have the gRPC and protobuf compilers installed (if you don't, they're deps you'll need for compilation).
 If you need to get this stuff, follow the golang instructions at `grpc.io`.

-After you're setup, just shoot a pull request my way!

 ### Shortcomings list